ryantorsparks/qUDA/README.md

 ## GPU hardware

-All of my functions were written and tested using a Tesla K80 gpu
+All of my functions were written and tested using a Tesla K80 GPU.

 ## Performance